-With the approval of Impavido® by the FDA on March 19, 2014 for the treatment of leishmaniasis, a neglected tropical disease, Knight Therapeutics (USA) Inc. was granted a PRV on behalf of its beneficial owner Knight Therapeutics (Barbados) Inc. This PRV was sold by Knight Therapeutics (Barbados) Inc. on November 19, 2014 for US\$125,000,000 to Gilead.
-It is Knight Therapeutics (Barbados) Inc.'s intention to continue to invest in treatments or cures for neglected tropical diseases and rare pediatric diseases, which may result in revenue from the sale of pharmaceutical products for neglected tropical diseases and rare pediatric diseases respectively, as well as a beneficial interest in future PRVs.
+With the approval of Impavido® by the FDA on March 19, 2014 for the treatment of leishmaniasis, a neglected tropical disease, Knight USA was granted a PRV on behalf of its beneficial owner, Knight Barbados.
+This PRV was sold by Knight Barbados on November 19, 2014 for US\$125,000,000 to Gilead Sciences, Inc. Knight Barbados intends to continue investing in treatments and cures for neglected tropical diseases and rare pediatric diseases, which may result in revenue from the sale of pharmaceutical products for neglected tropical diseases and rare pediatric diseases respectively, as well as a beneficial interest in future PRVs.